Policy and Procedures (eff. Fall 2004)

 Expenditures shall be restricted to those purposes identified in the department's approved fee request.
 The balance of funds in each department's special course fee account shall be reviewed by the dean and the Office of Academic Affairs at the end of the fiscal year.
 As course fee allocations are made near the end of each semester, funds sufficient to cover expenses the following semester may accumulate in each account.
 Accumulation of significant fund balances beyond this may prompt reduction of the course fee.

 Departments will send a report by August 1 to the dean that details use of fees for the preceding fiscal year.
-The dean will submit a summary report to the Office of Academic Affairs showing the amounts used by major categories.
+The dean will submit a summary report using the Special Course Fee Review form to the Office of Academic Affairs showing the amounts used by major categories.
 All existing course fees will be reviewed every five years by the department and the dean and a recommendation for continuation or termination submitted to the Provost and Vice President for Academic Affairs.

 Requests for course fees generally are taken to the Board of Trustees in February.
 The Special Course Fee Proposal form, signed by the department representative, chairperson, Office of Registration and Records, and dean must be received in the Office of Academic Affairs no later than November 15 to have the possibility of being taken to the February Board meeting.
 Allow at least two weeks for review in the Office of Registration and Records.
 The dean’s signature signifies that he or she has reviewed the department’s budget and determined that the proposed fee is appropriate and necessary.
 If approved, the fee will take effect the following fall semester.
 Fees will not be approved to go into effect at a later date.